NethServer/docs/administrator-manual/en/samba.rst

 domain accounts into |product|, thus files and directories access can be shared across the whole domain.

-.. note:: For mail server integration with AD, refer to the
-          :ref:`email-section` module documentation.

 Joining an Active Directory domain has some pre-requisites:

 1. In :menuselection:`DNS and DHCP` page, set the domain controller